Unlike regular stove tops, glass stove tops take a few special steps to keep them shiny and streak-free.

 I repeat: NEVER EVER buy a glass cooktop!!

-Bought a new glasstop without learning of cleaning issues before hand.
-Cooked a steak in cast iron skillet.
-The skillet left what appeared to be burned on ring.
-Soap/water/barkeeper’s friend didn’t help.
-I used full strength white vinegar; wiped; no good.
-Added bunch of baking soda and scrubbed w/paper towel.
+Bought a new glass top without learning of the cleaning issues before hand.
+Cooked a steak in a cast iron skillet.
+The skillet left what appeared to be a burned-on ring.
+Soap/water/Barkeeper’s Friend didn’t help.
+I used full strength white vinegar, wiped; no good.
+Added a bunch of baking soda and scrubbed with a paper towel.
 Success.
 I expect this will be my cleaner of choice, but will also try some of you folk’s tips as well.
 Thanks.

-Don’t ever use Walmart name brands on class top.
-For the first time I used Great Value Canola oil on my call top with the same pans and it left a black mark I can not get off, I tried everything, Barkeeper’s friend, Mr. Clean Magic Eraser (Extra Power).
-It makes me sick every time I look at it, Does anyone have any ideals?
+Don’t ever use Walmart name brands on a glass top.
+The first time I used Great Value Canola oil on my glass top, with the same pans, and it left a black mark that I can not get off.
+I tried everything; Bar Keepers friend, Mr. Clean Magic Eraser (Extra Power).
+It makes me sick every time I look at it.
+Does anyone have any ideas?
 My stove is fairly new.

 I love my stove.
 It makes the whole kitchen look clean.
-Always clean the top as soon as you finish cooking,and you want have the YUK..
-You all are talking about.
+Always clean the top as soon as you finish cooking, and you won’t have the YUCK you all are talking about.
 I just use Brillo Pads.
-OMG!!!
-Sandpaper??
+OMG!
+Sandpaper?
 Never.

 Has anyone tried a steam cleaner?
 Haan is advertising one on TV.
 Also can buy at WalMart for $99.
 Does floors and they show it doing a glass top stove also.

-Hi, my friend and I were making Chocolate Syrup and it over cooked and went all over the stove.
-We cleaned most of it up but some which is burned on.
+Hi, my friend and I were making chocolate syrup and it overcooked and went all over the stove.
+We cleaned most of it up, but some is burned on.
 How can we get that off without damaging the stove?

 I have a brand new glass stove.
 Some of our guests scratched the stove.
 One of the elements on the stove has a lot of scratches!
 Can these scratches be removed?
 Please help!

-My son & daughter in law moved in and she cooks a lot but she slides the pan across burners and now I have a few scratches but a couple of the burners are yellowing.
+My son & daughter-in-law moved in and she cooks a lot, but she slides the pan across burners and now I have a few scratches and a couple of the burners are yellowing.
 Any ideas?

 Please help- we are moving in a couple of days and I don’t want the apt. complex to hang on to our deposit for a stove that’s had wear & tear for over 10 years (not to mention, the 2 years that my husband had it).